MMV-RegionSeg

 Documentation

 MMV-RegionSeg is a Napari plugin designed to segment three-dimensional image data based on the gray value of a selected seed point.
-Neighboring voxels are assigned to the same class if their intensity is similar to that of the seed point or falls within a defined tolerance range.
+Neighboring voxels are assigned to the same class if their intensity is sufficient similar to that of the seed point or falls within a defined tolerance range.

 Launching the Plugin